 We are witnessing that the number of wireless mobile subscribers accessing data services does not stop increasing.
 This is motivated by a variety of different reasons: 3G access is widely available (coverage reaches almost 100% of dense populated areas in developed countries) and affordable by users (most mobile handsets are 3G capable, USB modems are quite cheap and operators offer flat rates to their customers).
-Besides, the number and popularity of applications designed for smart-phones that make use of Internet connectivity is getting larger every day, contributing to an increase of market penetration of such devices (e.g., iPhone, Android, Blackberry and Windows Mobile phones), which results in growing demands for 3G connectivity everywhere.
-Due to the increasing demand for 3G connectivity, operators are challenged to enhance their network deployments.
+Besides, the number and popularity of applications designed for smart-phones that make use of Internet connectivity is getting higher every day, contributing to the amplification of the penetration of these devices (e.g., iPhone, Android, Blackberry and Windows Mobile phones), which results in bigger demands for 3G connectivity everywhere.
+Due to the huge connectivity needs from users, 3G operators are challenged to enhance their network deployments to be able to cope with the users' traffic load.

-Driven by this continuous growth on the users' demand for connectivity and the high costs of 3G deployment (mainly caused because the radio spectrum is limited), the use of disparate heterogeneous access technologies - what is commonly referred to as 4G [14] - is considered as a mechanism to expand network capacity.
-This extension is not only achieved in terms of effective coverage (i.e., one particular access technology might not be offered in certain locations, while others could be deployed as an alternative way of accessing the network) but also in terms of simultaneously available bandwidth (i.e., the effective data rate that could be achieved by using two or more access technologies at the same time).
+Driven by this continuous growth on the users' demand for connectivity and the high costs of 3G deployment (mainly caused because the radio spectrum is limited), the use of disparate heterogeneous access technologies - what is commonly referred to as 4G [9] - is considered as a mechanism to expand network capacity.
+This extension is not only achieved in terms of effective coverage (i.e. one particular access technology might not be offered in certain locations, while others could be deployed as an alternative way of accessing the network) but also in terms of simultaneously available bandwidth (i.e. the effective data rate that could be achieved by using two or more access technologies at the same time).
 User devices equipped with multiple radios (also known as multi-mode terminals) would be potentially capable of improving the connectivity experience they provide by simultaneously using more than one single access technology.
-Mobile operators see today an opportunity of reducing the average cost per offered Megabyte (and therefore an increase of their revenue) by introducing an intelligent resource management mechanism that allows to offload traffic from the 3G network into other access candidate networks (mainly WLAN due to is high penetration and rate) when available.
+Mobile operators see today an opportunity of reducing the average cost per offered Megabyte (and therefore an increase of the revenue) by introducing an intelligent resource management mechanism that allows to offload traffic from the 3G network into other access candidate networks (mainly WLAN due to is high penetration) when available.
 This optimizes the operator's network use, while keeping the users' Quality of Experience (QoE).

 Fully exploiting heterogeneity in the network access - e.g., enabling 3G offload - has proved to be difficult.
-Most of today's solutions enable the use of different technologies (e.g., 3G and WLAN) by adopting one of the following approaches (or a combination of them): i) manual user-based switching, or ii) application-based switching.
+Most of existing solutions in use nowadays enable the use of different technologies (e.g., 3G and WLAN) by adopting one of the following approaches (or a combination of them): a) manual user-based switching, or b) application-based switching.
 In the former case, users decide to switch on a network interface based on their preferences (e.g., cost, required bandwidth for the applications being used, WLAN availability, etc.), while in the latter, applications decide to turn on and off interfaces based on predefined preferences and network availability.
-Both approaches involve a change on the IP address seen by the applications, and therefore rely on them surviving that change (or re-establishing the sessions).
+Both approaches involve a change on the IP address seen by the applications, and therefore rely on them surviving that change (or re-establishing the session).
 Operators are not satisfied with any of these approaches, as they leave the mobility control on the final users and/or the application developers.
-Additionally, the QoE obtained by users in this case may not be good enough, as it depends on the application behavior or requires the sessions to be restarted.
+Additionally, the QoE obtained by users in this case may not be good enough, as it depends on the application behavior or requires the session to be restarted.